Lobio: Preparation and ingredients

-While there are many ways of making lobio, the most common of which is a cold dish called lobio nigozit, typically made with dark red kidney beans which are cooked and then mashed with garlic, onions, walnuts, coriander, marigold petals, chili pepper and vinegar, and then allowed to marinate overnight.
+While there are many ways of making lobio, the most common is a cold dish called lobio nigozit, typically made with dark red kidney beans which are cooked and then mashed with garlic, onions, walnuts, coriander, marigold petals, chili pepper and vinegar, and then allowed to marinate overnight.
 A hot version is usually made with white beans.

-In other hot varieties lobio may contain meat.
+Some hot varieties of lobio may also contain meat.
 Beans would be put in the pot with water and spices and allowed to sit overnight.
 The following day, the pot would be placed over a fire or, if available, in a small exposed oven, and the beans slowly cooked.
 The cooked lobio would then be served in the clay pot, accompanied with mchadi (Georgian cornbread) and an assortment of pickled vegetables such as cabbage or cucumber.

-Lobio, in its traditional format, progressed to become a standard recipe the ingredients of which varied depending on the area in which it was cooked.
+Lobio, in its traditional form, has progressed to become a standard recipe, the ingredients of which vary by region.